Comment on page

 - Using Annoto as an enriching layer – providing additional knowledge or resources

-Providing any type of massage to the students
+Providing any type of message to the students

-In Guided Watching, video as a comment opens additional ways for the instructor to deliver massages to the students.
+In Guided Watching, video as a comment opens additional ways for the instructor to deliver messages to the students.
 Showing the correct annunciation of a term or a phrase, recording the screen for “How to” purposes, and even adding additional insights or comments as a video are only a few examples of what can be done.